Mary Chia halts trading, delays AGM

 newsletters in your inbox

-The company confirmed that the extension does not contravene any laws and regulations governing the firm and its articles of association.
+The company confirmed that the extension doesn't contravene any laws and regulations governing the firm and its articles of association.

-Mary Chia posted a 33 per cent drop in revenue to $9 million for the full year ended March 31, due mainly to the closure of three outlets in Singapore and one in Malaysia, and a shortage of manpower due to the suspension on hiring of foreign workers imposed by the authorities.
-The company's net losses widened to $5.67 million for the full year from losses of $3.84 million in the previous year.
+Mary Chia posted a 33 per cent drop in revenue to S$9 million for the full year ended March 31, due mainly to the closure of three outlets in Singapore and one in Malaysia and a shortage of manpower due to the suspension on hiring of foreign workers imposed by the authorities.
+The widened the company's net loss to S$5.67 million from losses of S$3.84 million in the previous year.

-In February this year, Ms Ho Yow Ping, 45, the chief executive of Mary Chia, was fined $2,600 after pleading guilty to employing three foreign women without prior written approval of the licensing officer.
+In February this year, Ms Ho Yow Ping, 45, the chief executive of Mary Chia was fined S$2,600 after pleading guilty to employing three foreign women without prior written approval of the licensing officer.
 Ms Ho is the daughter of the founder of the beauty company, Madam Mary Chia.